-Re: OIG Advisory Opinion No. 21-03
+Re: OIG Advisory Opinion No. 21-05

-Dear [Name redacted]:
+Dear [Names redacted]:

-The Office of Inspector General ("OIG") is writing in response to your request for an advisory opinion on behalf of [name redacted] and [name redacted] (each a "Medigap Plan," and collectively, the "Medigap Plans"), licensed offerors of Medicare Supplemental Health Insurance ("Medigap") policies, and [name redacted] (the "PHO"), a preferred hospital organization, regarding a proposal to incentivize the Medigap Plans' respective policyholders to seek inpatient care from a hospital within the PHO's network (the "Proposed Arrangement").
-Specifically, you have inquired whether the Proposed Arrangement, if undertaken, would constitute grounds for the imposition of sanctions under: the civil monetary penalty provision at section 1128A(a)(7) of the Social Security Act (the "Act"), as that section relates to the commission of acts described in section 1128B(b) of the Act (the "Federal anti-kickback statute"); the civil monetary penalty provision prohibiting inducements to beneficiaries, section 1128A(a)(5) of the Act (the "Beneficiary Inducements CMP"); or the exclusion authority at section 1128(b)(7) of the Act, as that section relates to the commission of acts described in the Federal anti-kickback statute and the Beneficiary Inducements CMP.
+The Office of Inspector General ("OIG") is writing in response to your request for an advisory opinion on behalf of [name redacted] (the "Medigap Plan"), a licensed offeror of Medicare Supplemental Health Insurance ("Medigap") policies, and [name redacted] (the "PHO"), a preferred hospital organization, regarding an arrangement to incentivize the Medigap Plan policyholders to seek inpatient care from a hospital within the PHO's network (the "Arrangement").
+Specifically, you have inquired whether the Arrangement constitutes grounds for the imposition of sanctions under: the civil monetary penalty provision at section 1128A(a)(7) of the Social Security Act (the "Act"), as that section relates to the commission of acts described in section 1128B(b) of the Act (the "Federal anti-kickback statute"); the civil monetary penalty provision prohibiting inducements to beneficiaries, section 1128A(a)(5) of the Act (the "Beneficiary Inducements CMP"); or the exclusion authority at section 1128(b)(7) of the Act, as that section relates to the commission of acts described in the Federal anti-kickback statute and the Beneficiary Inducements CMP.

-The Medigap Plans and the PHO have certified that all of the information provided in the request, including all supplemental submissions, is true and correct and constitutes a complete description of the relevant facts and agreements among the parties in connection with the Proposed Arrangement, and we have relied solely on the facts and information you provided.
-We have not undertaken an independent investigation of the certified facts and information presented to us by the Medigap Plans and the PHO.
-This opinion is limited to the relevant facts presented to us by the Medigap Plans and the PHO in connection with the Proposed Arrangement.
+The Medigap Plan and the PHO have certified that all of the information provided in the request, including all supplemental submissions, is true and correct and constitutes a complete description of the relevant facts and agreements among the parties in connection with the Arrangement, and we have relied solely on the facts and information you provided.
+We have not undertaken an independent investigation of the certified facts and information presented to us by the Medigap Plan and the PHO.
+This opinion is limited to the relevant facts presented to us by the Medigap Plan and the PHO in connection with the Arrangement.
 If material facts have not been disclosed or have been misrepresented, this opinion is without force and effect.

-Based on the relevant facts certified in your request for an advisory opinion and supplemental submissions, we conclude that: (i) although the Proposed Arrangement, if undertaken, would generate prohibited remuneration under the Federal anti-kickback statute if the requisite intent were present, the OIG would not impose administrative sanctions on the Medigap Plans or the PHO under sections 1128A(a)(7) or 1128(b)(7) of the Act, as those sections relate to the commission of acts described in the Federal anti-kickback statute; and (ii) although the Proposed Arrangement, if undertaken, would generate prohibited remuneration under the Beneficiary Inducements CMP, the OIG would not impose administrative sanctions on the Medigap Plans or the PHO in connection with the Proposed Arrangement under the Beneficiary Inducements CMP or section 1128(b)(7) of the Act, as that section relates to the commission of acts described in the Beneficiary Inducements CMP.
+Based on the relevant facts certified in your request for an advisory opinion and supplemental submissions, we conclude that: (i) although the Arrangement would generate prohibited remuneration under the Federal anti-kickback statute if the requisite intent were present, the OIG will not impose administrative sanctions on the Medigap Plan or the PHO under sections 1128A(a)(7) or 1128(b)(7) of the Act, as those sections relate to the commission of acts described in the Federal anti-kickback statute; and (ii) although the Arrangement would generate prohibited remuneration under the Beneficiary Inducements CMP, the OIG will not impose administrative sanctions on the Medigap Plan or the PHO in connection with the Arrangement under the Beneficiary Inducements CMP or section 1128(b)(7) of the Act, as that section relates to the commission of acts described in the Beneficiary Inducements CMP.

-This opinion may not be relied on by any person1 other than the Medigap Plans and the PHO, the requestors of this opinion, and is further qualified as set out in Part IV below and in 42 C.F.R.
+This opinion may not be relied on by any person1 other than the Medigap Plan and the PHO, the requestors of this opinion, and is further qualified as set out in Part IV below and in 42 C.F.R.
 Part 1008.